Cripps Pink

 Cripps Red and

-Cripps Two in 1973 by John Cripps at the Stoneville Research Station for the Western Australian Department of Agriculture by crossing
+Cripps Two , in 1973 by John Cripps, Senior Research Officer at the Stoneville Research Station for the Western Australian Department of Agriculture by crossing

 Golden Delicious and

 Lady Williams .
-It first fruited in 1979 and, along with the two with two other sets of seedlings -- the Cripps Red and the Cripps Two -- was released in 1986.
+It first fruited in 1979 and, along with the the Cripps Red and the Cripps Two, it was released in 1986.

 cultivation: Very vigorous and upright spreading tree.
-Requires a long growing period (150 frost-free days) and a fairly hot climate and hence are primarily provided commercially by Australia, South Africa and some parts of the U.S.A. where the Hardiness Zone drops no cooler than 5.
-Crops annually with moderate harvest which is typically .
-In spite of its need for a warm, long summer for ripening, it tolerates winter temperatures to 20 degrees below freezing for short periods.
+Requires a long growing period (150 frost-free days) and a fairly warm climate and hence are primarily provided commercially by Australia, South Africa and some parts of the U.S.A. where the Hardiness Zone drops no cooler than 5 Degrees (Celsius).
+Produces annual crops with moderate harvests.
+In spite of its need for a warm, long summer for ripening, it is reported to tolerate winter temperatures below freezing for short periods.

-cold storage: Will last four months in cold storage.
+cold storage: Will last up to four months in cold storage.

 harvest: Ready for harvest before the middle of the fourth period.

-notes: The brand name Pink Lady is reserved for about 10% of the total crop which meets a standard of colour and acid balance outlined by APAL–Apple and Pear Australia Limited–which is the owner of the Pink Lady trademark.
-The remainder of the crop is sold as Cripps Pink.
+notes: The brand name Pink Lady is reserved for a small segment of the total crop which meets a standard of colour and acid balance outlined by the Apple and Pear Australia Limited which owns the Pink Lady trademark.
+The remainder of the crop is sold under the Cripps Pink name.

 pollination group: B